Rose Weaver: Career

 Weaver began singing in Boston and Rhode Island clubs in the 1970s.
 She graduated from Wheaton College in 1973 and was awarded a three-year fellowship by Trinity Repertory in 1973.
 She spent 11 seasons acting at Trinity, including roles as Silvia in Two Gentleman of Verona, Dussie Mae in Ma Rainey's Black Bottom, and Billie Holiday in Lady Sings the Blues.
 In 1994, she returned to Trinity in 1994 for another 11 seasons, taking roles such as the Witch in Into the Woods and Billie Holiday in Lady Day at Emerson's Bar and Grill.
 In addition to her time at Trinity, Weaver was the producer and host of the television program "Sunday Sunday" on WJAR TV in the 1980s.

 In 1993 she played Aunt Audrey in the film Poetic Justice alongside Janet Jackson and Tupac Shakur.

 Weaver continues to act, sing, write and direct.
 She performed at the state inauguration in Rhode Island, 1999.
 In 2000, she earned a Master of Fine Arts degree in Creative Writing from Brown University.
 She was an artist in residence at Brown University's Rites and Reason Theatre in 2015 where she developed her play about Alzheimer's disease and memory, Skips The Record.
 Her play Menopause Mama, which she wrote, directed and starred in toured internationally and earned her a fellowship in play writing at the Rhode Island State Council for the Arts in 2017.
+In 2022, her play Silhouette of a Silhouette, a semi-autobiographical play, received its world premiere at the Wilbury Theatre Group in Providence.